republik/plattform/packages/styleguide/src/components/Editor/docs.md

   renderLeaf={renderLeaf}
   onKeyDown={event => {
-    insertOnKey({ name: 'Enter', shift: true }, 'break')(editor, event) handleInsert(editor, event)
+    insertOnKey({ name: 'Enter', shift: true }, 'break')(editor, event) ...
-    navigateOnTab(editor, event)
   }}
 />
 ```

-> If the chosen element is not allowed in the structure, it gets deleted by the normalisation.

 ### Normalisation

 Every time the value of the document changes (in plain text: every time someone edits something), Slate runs a normalisation cycle, where it checks that the document is still valid and fixes any problem.

+Every time one problem is fixed, the normalisation function returns, and runs again.
+This prevents issues such as: a node is deleted, but a subsequent normaliser hasn't gotten the memo and tries to access it.

 While Slate also has [its own agenda](https://docs.slatejs.org/concepts/11-normalizing#built-in-constraints), normalisations can be extended ad lib.
 Which we did.

 #### Fix Structure

 This is the most complex piece of custom normalisation in the project.
 Given a Slate node, we check that it conforms to the specified `structure` and iteratively fix the problems.

-> Everytime one problem is fixed, the normalisation function returns, and runs again.
-This prevents issues such as: a node is deleted, but a subsequent normaliser hasn't gotten the memo and tries to access it.

 The normalisation reruns until the Slate tree is stable, meaning that if a new element is inserted, it will move along the descendants automatically.
 So the structure only has to worry about first-level descendants.
 Example: